Introduction

 For the connection flow this will look like: - When the user clicks Connect Wallet the

-back to the opener containing the selected account(s) andchainId
+postMessageback to the opener containing the selected account(s) andchainId.

 We will wire up that message handling in the next section.